House of Fabergé: Faberge Parfums, Faberge Inc. and other investors

-Unilever
+Unilever and licensing

 In 1989, an American subsidiary of Unilever bought Fabergé Inc. (along with Elizabeth Arden) for US$1.55 billion.
 The company was renamed "Elida Fabergé".
 The deal now placed Unilever at equal first place with L'Oreal in the world cosmetics league, up from fourth place.

 Unilever registered the Fabergé name as a trademark across a wide range of merchandise internationally.
 It granted licenses to third parties to make and sell a range of products, ranging from custom jewelry to spectacles, under the Fabergé name.
 However, it also continued to sell Fabergé-branded perfumes and toiletries.

-In pop culture, the name Fabergé became synonymous with the ultimate in luxury when the Forbes family's Fabergé collection was widely publicized in the mid-1980s.

 In 1989, the German jewelry manufacture company Victor Mayer was given the exclusive licensing rights to produce heirloom quality Fabergé Eggs, jewellery, and watches in 18 carat gold and platinum with gem stones, vitreous enamel, and diamonds.
 In collaboration with Fabergé expert Géza von Habsburg, new designs for eggs and jewellery were marketed worldwide.
 The first contemporary Fabergé jewellery and egg collection was presented to the alleged heir to the Russian crown, Grand Duke Vladimir Kirillovich of Russia, in Munich, Germany in 1991.
 The license with the Victor Mayer company ended in 2009 for jewellery and in 2012 for watches.
-From 1989 to 2001, Unilever granted further licenses for Fabergé products to Limoges and The Franklin Mint for perfumes, dolls, and other items.
+From 1989 to 2001, Unilever granted licenses for Fabergé products to Limoges and The Franklin Mint for perfumes, dolls, and other items.
 All licensed products of the time have ten identical trademarks or stamps, a Russian eagle with the words below: "Fabergé Paris - London - New York".